-- A.12.1 For a certificate to be issued to a hull not previously certified: - (a) Hull certification control shall be carried out by an official measurer. - (b) The measurement form(s), and certification fee, if required, shall be sent to the certification authority. - (c) Upon receipt of a satisfactorily completed measurement form(s) and certification fee, if required, the certification authority may issue a certificate.
+- A.12.1 For a certificate to be issued to a hull not previously certified: - (a) Hull certification control shall be carried out by an official measurer who shall complete the measurement form, before the hull leaves the builder's premises. - (b) The measurement form and any certification fee if required, shall be sent to the certification authority. - (c) Upon receipt of a satisfactorily completed measurement form(s) and certification fee, if required, the certification authority may issue a certificate.

-VALIDITY OF CERTIFICATES A.13
+A.13 VALIDITY OF CERTIFICATES

-- A.13.1 A hull certificate becomes invalid upon: - (a) the change to any items recorded on the hull certificate as required under A.11.2 - (b) the date of expiry. - (c) withdrawal by the certification authority, - (d) the issue of a new certificate. - A.13.2 Older hulls need not be re-certified if the rules under which they were built are changed (grandfather rule).
+- A.13.1 A hull certificate becomes invalid upon: - (a) the change to any items recorded on the hull certificate as required under A.11.2 - (b) the date of expiry, if any. - (c) withdrawal by the certification authority, - (d) the issue of a new certificate. - A.13.2 Older hulls need not be re-certified if the rules under which they were built are changed (grandfather rule).